raquelroriz/ecommerce-dashboard/README.md

 - `vite.config.ts` — Vite config.
 - `package.json` — scripts and dependencies.

-Sample products (mock): they are in an array `demoProducts` inside `App.tsx`, without real images for now (I use a placeholder “Image”).
+Sample products (mock): they are in an array `demoProducts` inside `src/pages/Home.tsx`, without real images for now (I use a placeholder “Image”).

 ## How Tailwind is configured here

 I am using Tailwind CSS 4, which is simpler to start with:

 - In `package.json` I have `tailwindcss` and `@tailwindcss/vite`.
 - In `src/index.css`, I just do `@import “tailwindcss”` and I can already use the classes.
 - I didn't need to create a Tailwind configuration file for this stage of the project.